vdlbk/nitro/docs/content/2.deploy/providers/render.md

 1. Update the start command to `node .output/server/index.mjs`

 1. Click 'Advanced' and add an environment variable with `NITRO_PRESET` set to `render-com`.
+Add another environment variable with `NODE_VERSION` set to `16.10.0` or newer.
+(Note: other alternatives for setting the node version can be found [here](https://render.com/docs/node-version))

 1. Click 'Create Web Service'.